 Entrance to the Bras d'Or Lakes & Watershed Interpretive Centre is by donation, and you'll be supporting a good cause.
-All proceeds support our work to preserve and protect the Bras d'Or Lakes through education and conservation.
+All proceeds support our efforts to preserve and protect the Bras d'Or Lakes through education and conservation.
 Come and discover the rich natural history of the famous Bras d'Or Lakes!

 Facilities / Services